sharadg/twitter-scdf-demo/README.md

 There are two supported ways to run this demo: in a hosted environment, or in your own environment.

 * **Hosted**.
-The Spring Cloud Data Flow Demo can be run in the orgs **S1Pdemo14**, **S1Pdemo15**, and **S1Pdemo16** on Pivotal Web Services (If you need the credentials for these environments, contact Corby Page or Phil Berman).
+The Spring Cloud Data Flow Demo can be run in the org **group-S1P-SCDFdemo** on PCFOne (If you need the credentials for these environments, contact Corby Page or Phil Berman).
 * **Your own environment**.
-This demo comes with a concourse pipeline for installing all demo assets onto your own PCF environment.
-Instructions for this pipeline are found here: https://github.com/cpage-pivotal/scdf-demo/tree/master/ci
+This demo comes with a concourse pipeline for installing demo assets (SCDF service instance + Bubble Charts + Apps in SCDF)onto your own PCF environment.
+Instructions for this pipeline are found [here](tree/master/ci)

-The instructions below will assume your are running in the hosted **S1Pdemo14** environment, but they are easily adapted to use the URLs, org, and space for whatever environment you choose.
+The instructions below will assume your are running in the hosted **group-S1P-SCDFdemo** environment, but they are easily adapted to use the URLs, org, and space for whatever environment you choose.

 # Prerequisites

-1. Install the Spring Cloud Dataflow Shell on your local machine.
-You can download the 1.2.3 version of the shell here: https://repo.spring.io/libs-release/org/springframework/cloud/spring-cloud-dataflow-shell/1.2.3.RELEASE/spring-cloud-dataflow-shell-1.2.3.RELEASE.jar
+1. Install the Spring Cloud Dataflow Shell on your local machine (if you plan on using shell to define apps and streams, however we will be using graphical editor to define apps & stream as part of this demo).
+You can download the 1.6.2 version of the shell here: http://repo.spring.io/release/org/springframework/cloud/spring-cloud-dataflow-shell/1.6.2.RELEASE/spring-cloud-dataflow-shell-1.6.2.RELEASE.jar

-   You can run the shell with `java -jar spring-cloud-dataflow-shell-1.2.3.RELEASE.jar`
+   You can run the shell with `java -jar spring-cloud-dataflow-shell-1.6.2.RELEASE.jar`

 2. Obtain your Twitter API credentials, if you don't already have them.
 You can generate these credentials at https://dev.twitter.com